11 Common Vertical Material Lift Questions

 The length of time needed to install a VRC lift depends on the lift type.
 For example, a modular VRC that is pre-wired for electricity can take just a couple of days.
-However, a custom unit not pre-wired can take longer.
+However, a custom unit that’s not pre-wired can take longer to install.
 Custom Industrial Products offers installation services as an added option with each VRC quote.

 10. How much does a vertical reciprocating conveyor typically increase productivity?

-Giving an exact productivity increase percentage with a VRC lift versus manually moving materials can be difficult.
+It’s difficult to calculate exactly how much productivity will increase with a VRC lift versus manually moving materials.
 A recent article claimed that VRCs move materials in half the time.
 That is a 50% increase!
 It’s important to note that productivity percentages will vary between applications.

-11. How do you calculate VRC lift ROI?
+11. How do you calculate the ROI using a VRC lift?

-A VRC lifts move materials faster, which leads to faster output and order turns.
+A VRC lift moves materials faster, which leads to faster output and faster order turns.
 VRCs improve safety, which saves money on workplace injuries.

 We would be remiss to throw out expected ROI percentages because ROI calculations will differ between companies and industries.

 What we can say is that customers call us often with their stories about productivity increases.
 Recently, a furniture company in New York said they were able to move 50% more items with their material lift.
-Moreover, their employees were much happier because they no longer manually moved furniture to different levels – the VRC did all the work.
+Moreover, their employees were much happier because they no longer had to manually move furniture to different levels – the VRC did all the work.

 CIP has been helping businesses elevate their good and materials from one level to another for over 25 years.
 To learn how a VRC lift can increase productivity and improve safety for your organization, call our Solutions Specialists at 321-728-3355.
 You can also visit our website at https://customindprod.com.